Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

-While the bootstrap analysis quantifies the stability of the point estimate, it does not capture the whole geometry of the posterior distribution, particularly in multimodal settings.
+\paragraph{Flow-Based Posterior Sampling:} While the Monte Carlo stability analysis quantifies the stability of the point estimate, it does not capture the whole geometry of the posterior distribution, particularly in multimodal settings.
 To address this, we employ a Flow Matching framework to train a neural network as a generative model that draws samples directly from the posterior $p(\theta \mid x)$.
 Further, to overcome the computational bottlenecks of traditional sampling, we leverage Conditional Flow Matching \citep[CFM,][]{lipman2023flow}.
 In contrast to MCMC samplers, which rely on local iterative updates to explore the parameter space, our flow-based mechanism learns a deterministic transformation from a simple base distribution to the complex target distribution.

 The core premise is to identify a transformation capable of mapping samples from a tractable initial distribution $p_0$ (e.g., a standard Gaussian) to the intractable target posterior $p_1$.
 Flow matching models this transformation by identifying an ideal vector field that dictates the optimal movement of probability mass from the initial state to the final state over a time horizon $t \in [0, 1]$.
 We define a time-dependent vector field $v_t: \mathbb{R}^d \to \mathbb{R}^d$ parameterized by a neural network with parameters $\phi$.
 The evolution of a sample $z_t$ is governed by the ordinary differential equation

 By integrating this derivative from $t=0$ to $t=1$, the neural network effectively transports samples from the prior directly to the posterior.